 Dr. Price’s passion for promoting student equity and success has also been evident in his research which has included examinations of: rural student access and success; student self-efficacy among STEM students; Hispanic student matriculation in graduate education; and research regarding the effect of peer interaction on student retention and graduation.

-Prior to his employment at Columbia College, he served in a variety of roles here at Stanislaus State including Director of Student Leadership and Development, Judicial Affairs Officer, and as a faculty member in the Economics Department and Liberal Studies Department.
+During his time at Columbia College, he served in a variety of roles here at Stanislaus State including Director of Student Leadership and Development, Judicial Affairs Officer, and as a faculty member in the Economics Department and Liberal Studies Department.
 Dr. Price stated “I am very excited to return to Stanislaus State and contribute to the institution’s continued efforts to promote success among all of our students.
 I’m truly honored to have another opportunity to work with the wonderful students and colleagues that make this campus community so special.”
 Dr. Price earned his doctorate in educational leadership, master’s degree in public administration, and bachelor’s degree in economics at Stanislaus State.